March 15, Reading 1 – Exodus 32

 Why would God speak of destroying all of Israel if He did not mean it?

-The truth is that God is not a man that He should lie.
+The truth scripture tells us is that God is not a man that He should lie.

-God is not swayed by time or event, He does not commit to one course of action and then change Him mind when a better course came up.
+The truth scripture tells us is that God is not swayed by time or event, He does not commit to one course of action and then change His mind when a seeming better course comes along.

 If we approach these kind of knotty thoughts with our human lens and our limited understanding we will invariably come to the wrong conclusions.